-- Polyandry is the union of a single woman with many men. - practised by Polynesians in the Marquesas Islands, Africans on the Bahama Islands, and Samoan tribes. - Indian tribes: Tiyan, Toda, Kota, Khasa, and Ladakhi Bota tribes.
+- Polyandry is the union of a single woman with many men. - practised by Polynesians in the Marquesas Islands, Africans on the Bahama Islands, and Samoan tribes. - Indian tribes: Tiyan, Toda, Kota, Khasa, and Ladakhi Bota tribes. - Types

-Types

-Non Fraternal Fraternal polyandry
+Non Fraternal

-• Prior to marriage, • The practice of

-husbands do not numerous brothers

-need to establish a sharing the same

-close friendship. bride.

-• The woman visits • Levirate refers to the

-each spouse for a practice of becoming

-short period of time. a real or possible

-• The others have no mate to one's

-rights over a lady husband's brothers.

-who lives with one In India, it is

-of her husbands. common among

-0 the Todas .
+- Prior to marriage, husbands do not need to establish a close friendship. - The woman visits each spouse for a short period of time. - The others have no rights over a lady who lives with one of her husbands.